0x80/mono-ts/readme.md

 published NPM package.
 For Typescript this means the code has to be transpiled and the manifest entry points reference to the build output files.
-You can use Typescript `tsc` compiler for this, but it is likely you will want to use a bundler for reasons explained below.
+You can use Typescript `tsc` compiler for this, but it is likely you will want to use a bundler for the reasons explained below.

 The `services` in this codebase use TSUP as a bundler.
-It is a modern, simple to use, Rollup-inspired bundler for Typescript.
+It is a modern, simple to use Rollup-inspired bundler for Typescript.

 The advantages of using a bundler are discussed below.